 2. Plan Ahead

 Think you might want a latte today?
-Pack your reusable coffee cup.
+Pack your reusable coffee cup or water bottle.
 Off to the shops?
-Keep a spare canvas tote bag in your bag for anything you might pick up throughout the day.
+Keep a spare reusable shopper in your bag for anything you might pick up throughout the day.
 Kate recommends, “Always leave the house thinking phone, wallet, keys, cloth bag, reusable water bottle – GO!“

 3. Build Your Reusables Arsenal